David Heavener

-David Brent Heavener (born December 22, 1953) is an American singer, songwriter, director, actor, composer, producer and writer, specialising in low-budget features and direct-to-video action films.
+David Brent Heavener (born December 22, 1953) is an American singer, songwriter, director, actor, composer, producer and writer, specializing in low-budget features and direct-to-video action films.

 Early life

 David was born on December 22, 1953, in Louisville, Kentucky.
 At the age of 17, he moved to Nashville to pursue his career as a country music singer and songwriter.
-Within a few years, David had written two top-ten hits and was writing music for hit shows such as Hee-Haw and The Tonight Show.